 Paul and his missionary partners, Silas and Timothy, couldn’t say enough about the Kingdom-Laboring life they witnessed among the Church in Thessalonica.
 The people were “chosen by God” (v.
 4) to impact the people in their region and beyond.
 And did they ever!
 “The Lord’s message rang out” so powerfully from among them that their “faith in God became known everywhere” (v.
 8).

-God has chosen you as well to “ring out” His good news message with your life in a way that draws others to Christ and puts Him on display.
+God chose you for a purpose.
+He has chosen you as well to “ring out” His good news message with your life in a way that draws others to Christ and puts Him on display.
 And you’ll do just that as you…

 Live by Faith